Ugly Is Beautiful: Background

 Tree began hinting at Ugly Is Beautiful shortly after the release of the single "Hurt" in December 2018.
-He then embarked on a tour of the same name as the album.
-On August 2, 2019 he released Do You Feel Me?, an EP that contains six songs, four of which appear on Ugly Is Beautiful.
+He then embarked on the Ugly Is Beautiful Tour.
+On August 2, 2019, he released Do You Feel Me?, an EP that contains six songs, four of which appear on Ugly Is Beautiful.

 On December 6, 2019, Tree released the single "Cash Machine", and announced that Ugly Is Beautiful would be released on March 27, 2020.
 However, on March 25, just two days before the initial release date, it was announced that the album had been delayed due to the COVID-19 pandemic.
-Tree announced jokingly that due to the pandemic, the album had been cancelled and that while he still planned to release it "within the next 5-10 years", for now he was "officially going into retirement".

-On April 7, 2020, Tree released "Let Me Down", which he jokingly announced as his "final song and video ever".
-However, on May 19, 2020, following a brief social media blackout, he posted an Instagram live video on his account that showed him being "kidnapped" by someone, as well as a picture of Ugly Is Beautifuls album cover.
-The "kidnapper" then stated that if the post with his album cover got to 100,000 comments, he would reveal the release date for the album.
-The post made it to 100,000 comments in about 45 minutes only for the comment goal to be updated to 250,000, which was also reached.
-The "kidnapper" then updated the comment goal to 500,000, then to 1,000,000.
-Finally, once this goal was reached, a video was posted to Instagram in which Oliver announced that Ugly Is Beautiful would be released on June 12.
-Tree then stated that if the album cover post reached 2,000,000 comments, he would release a new song and music video.
-The post reached this goal on May 25, and the next day, on May 26, he released the single "Bury Me Alive" along with pre-orders and a release date for the album for June 12, 2020.
+On April 7, 2020, Tree released "Let Me Down".
+On May 26, he released the single "Bury Me Alive", and announced that the album would be released on June 12, 2020.

 On June 8, 2020, Tree announced that he had decided to delay the album yet again, due to the issues of racism and police violence against black people going on at the time after the murder of George Floyd, and the protests surrounding it.
-He stated that he "did not believe it was an appropriate time" to release the album when "much bigger things" deserved attention.
-The new release date was revealed to be July 17.

-On July 14, 2020, the tracklist for the album was revealed.